NVIDIA/apex/examples/distributed/README.md

-# Basic Multiprocess Example based on pytorch/examples/mnist
+# Multiprocess Example based on pytorch/examples/mnist

 main.py demonstrates how to modify a simple model to enable multiprocess distributed data parallel training using the module wrapper `apex.parallel.DistributedDataParallel`